Sudoku Help - Sudoku Stripe

 The stripe can also be wrapped into a region or ‘mini-grid’.
 The top-central region has the numbers 1 to 9 hidden as a sequence.
 The stripe pattern may also be found in reverse order in regions.

-We think you'll enjoy solving our puzzles with the Sudoku stripe as it adds a new addition to your solution strategy.
+We think you'll enjoy solving our puzzles with the Sudoku stripe as it adds a new dimension to your solution strategy.
 Finding where the stripe is located will generally unlock the solution to a number of grid squares.
-In more challenging puzzles it is often a new challenge to work out where the stripe is hidden.
+In more challenging puzzles it is often a hard to spot where the stripe is hidden.